Calanthe triplicata

-Calanthe triplicata commonly known as the common Christmas orchid is a plant in the orchid family and is native to Oceania, Asia, and the islands of eastern Africa.
+Calanthe triplicata commonly known as the common Christmas orchid is a plant in the orchid family and is native to Oceania, Asia, Pacific islands, and the islands of eastern Africa.
 It is a terrestrial orchid that grows in clumps with crowded pseudobulbs, dark green corrugated leaves and up to forty white flowers.
 The sepals and petals are similar to each other and the labellum has three spreading lobes and a yellow callus.

 Description

 Calanthe triplicata is a terrestrial, evergreen herb that grows in clumps and has crowded, fleshy, oval pseudobulbs 40-80 mm long and 20-40 mm wide.
 Each pseudobulb has between four and nine dark green, lance-shaped, corrugated leaves 250-900 mm long and 60-180 mm wide tapering towards the base.
 The leaf veins are more or less parallel with between six and nine more prominent than the rest.
 Between eighteen and forty white flowers 25-35 mm wide are crowded near the top of an upright flowering stem 50-1500 mm long.
 The sepals are egg-shaped, 6-19 mm long and 6-7 mm wide.
 The petals are a similar shape, 5-15 mm long and 2-6 mm wide.
 The labellum has three widely spreading lobes 4-15 mm long and 2-6 mm wide with the middle lobe further divided into two.
 The spur behind the labellum is 10-30 mm long and curved.
 Flowering occurs from October to February in Australia and in April and May in China.